wntrblm/nox/CONTRIBUTING.md

-# Contributing to Nox
+# Contributing

 Thank you for your interest in improving Nox.
-Nox is open-source under the Apache License Version 2.0 and welcomes contributions.
+Nox is open-source under the [Apache License Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) and welcomes contributions in the form of bug reports, feature requests, and pull requests.

+Nox is hosted on [GitHub](https://github.com/theacodes/nox).

 ## Support, questions, and feature requests

-Feel free to file a bug on github.
+Feel free to file a bug on [GitHub](https://github.com/theacodes/nox).

 ## Reporting issues

-File a bug on github.
+File a bug on [GitHub](https://github.com/theacodes/nox).
 To help us figure out what's going on, please err on the side of including lots of information, such as:

 * Operating system.